-These three components form a device known as the Green Eagle, whose true origins Anown as the Green Eagle, whose true origins and function are not known to any living per-son.
+These three components form a device known as the Green Eagle, whose true origins and function are not known to any living person.
 It is actually a functioning magical time 'machine', whose true name is the Eagle of the Ages, and has spent the last five hundred years in the vaults of the Royal palace.
-If the three parts are screwed together they will im-mediately function, transporting any living organisme and associated matter (or around organisms and associated matter (eg armour etc) within 25' through time.
+If the three parts are screwed together they will immediately function, transporting any living organisms and associated matter (eg armour etc) within 25' through time.
 Normally the journey to be made is set by six control blocks, 1" quartz cubes which slide back and forward in the grooves on top of the box, whilst the settings made are shown glowing scarlet symbols on the crystal disc, in the common numerical system.
 Since the cubes are missing, however, the disc will only show these co-ordinates after a jump.
 The controls are: 1: Coarse control, centuries - 0-100 centuries in steps of 1 century.

 2: Fine control 1, years - 0-100 years of 1 year.
-3: Fine control 2, days - 0-400 days in steps of
+3: Fine control 2, days - 0-400 days in steps of 4 days

-4 days
+4: Past/Future/Off

-- 4: Past/Future/Off - Geographical location 0-180°.
+Geographical location - 0-180°.

 6: Reality lock off/on.

 Controls 1-4 are self explanatory.
-Control 5 is slid backwards and forwards to set move-ment N or S then E or W. Control 6 prevents the machine from transporting its passengers' to another plane, dimension, or universe.
+Control 5 is slid backwards and forwards to set move-ment N or S then E or W. Control 6 prevents the machine from transporting its passengers to another plane, dimension, or universe.